Jaimilit/CrossFit-Signup/README.md

 No Bookings - Where a user is informed if they currently have no bookings:
 ![no bookings](./static/assets/features/no-bookings-page.png)

-Booking Full - No more available spots for booking a specific workout session
+Booking Full - No more available spots for booking a specific workout session as the max is 20:
 ![booking full](./static/assets/features/booking-full.png)

 Footer - Information that it was created by me plus appropriate links: